Open to roles across product, design & research Get in touch →

 Route details

 Clicking into any route opens a detail view with the full picture: velocity history, spec name and event type, a breakdown of the route key (URI, query parameters, headers, body), and a sample request and response from the actual customer environment.
-This was the answer to the question PS had been asking manually for every deployment — what data is available on this route?
+This was the answer to the question PS had been asking manually for every deployment: what data is available on this route?

 The information existed in the proxy.
-The product's job was to surface it — automatically, without catch-all specs and without guessing.
+The product's job was to surface it, automatically, without catch-all specs and without guessing.

 Route management

-Site Sentry isn't a read-only view — it's a working surface.
+Site Sentry isn't a read-only view.
+It's a working surface.
 PS can full-text search across all routes to check for specific cookies, headers, or form data keys.
 Routes can be split by adding match criteria that distinguish one variant from another, or merged via wildcards when ID segments clutter the table.
-When a route is ready to become a spec, match criteria can be exported as JSON and fed directly into the spec catalog — no transcription, no translation.
+When a route is ready to become a spec, match criteria can be exported as JSON and fed directly into the spec catalog.
+No transcription, no translation.

 Merged wildcard routes are remembered in future re-samples.
 The work done once shouldn't have to be redone.